 On the nose: Black cherry, blueberry, black tea, hint of graham cracker, and vegetal notes (a bit sour, a bit green).
 Med- alcohol.

 On the tongue: Heavy tannins, med alcohol, med+ acid, med+ body.
 Tart cherry, pomegranate, cedar, violets, white pepper, even a bit of cut grass.
 Nice delicate flavors that get destroyed by a big punch of tannin though.
-Drink with food - not a sipping wine. — a year ago
+Drink with food - not a sipping wine. — 2 years ago

 A lark pick up at Total Wine, because I'm a sucker for Cabernet Franc and the low ABV of 12.6% made me think that this bottle may deliver more than just new world fruit and spice.
 Established by a retired surgeon, the winery experimented with many varietals until settling on those that do best in the Puget Sound AVA (e.g. Madeleine Angevine, Siegerrebe, Pinot Noir).
 This Cab Franc was sourced from the Yakima Valley AVA though, known for producing high quality WA wine.
 Not much else I can tell you about the winemaker, but the grape itself is a wonderful pairing wine as it's acid helps to cut through fatty meals and the tannins are not too assertive even when young.
 Paired this one with a spicy eggplant and green bean coconut curry!
 I wish I had more! ~$18 | #cabernetfranc #yakimavalley #mountbakervineyards